 n.b. the analysis is done in Stata 16

 Our recommendation would be to use this approach as much as possible.
 2) The second approach may be to use the Kaplan-Meier Method to estimate efficacy without associated confidence intervals as the confidence intervals cannot be computed.
 Comparisons based on p-values may be performed using the different variations of the Logrank test.
 The unfortunate thing about this second approach is that uncertainty of the efficacy estimates is not reflected due to missing confidence intervals.
 In addition, the Logrank test is not robust in this case for the reasons given above compared to using Fisher’s exact test.

+Discussion

+Analysis of binary outcome data to compare the outcome between treatment arms is often problematic when one or both of the arms have either 100% or 0% success rate.
+When the outcome of interest is time to event, there are mathematical and computational challenges associated with computation of both the p-values and the confidence intervals for the difference in hazards.
+Hence, reporting of the results from such a study becomes complicated as the comparisons would be made descriptively without a supporting statistics.

+A potential quick solution is to alter the outcome of one or more of the subjects to either failure or success in case of 100% and 0% efficacy, respectively.
+However, such a solution does not recognize the fact that sample treatment efficacy was in fact 100% or 0% in the participants that were assessed.
+Thus, such a solution prohibits researchers from making correct inferences.
+We suggest that when the cure rate is 100% (or 0%), the K-M estimates could still be calculated and presented as the KM.
+This helps in retaining the original sample size by censoring individuals that are only partially observed.
+Once the cure rates have been estimated using the KM method, the confidence could be calculated using the binomial exact method.
+Authors should be transparent by clearly stating this in the statistical analysis plan as well as providing relevant footnotes in the manuscripts on that has been reported and the reasons for reporting those measures.

+This approach will be helpful because the inferences will be backed up by statistical evidence.
+Routine has been just to describe the results when there is this type of dilemma.
+Thus, article will therefore provide guidance when the cure rate is 100% (or 0%) and data is analyzed as time to event.

 Conclusion

 Use of the Kaplan-Meier method to estimate efficacy lands into analysis problems when treatment has full efficacy.
-The ITT approach also faces challenges as the Multiple imputation and other statistical procedures fail to deal with missing data when there is 100% efficacy.
 When the cure rate is 100%, the K-M estimates could still be calculated and presented as the KM estimates preserves the sample size by censoring individuals that are only partially observed.
 The confidence could be calculated using the binomial exact method.

 Conflict of interest